tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 | valid | A boolean value that indicates whether the piece of content is valid.
 If there are any issues processing a piece of content the value of this property will be false. |
 {:.table .table-responsive}

+**Note:** The `sortings` property of each data object dictates the order our display shows ingredients.
+Do not assume the the order of the ingredients will always be the same.
+Each data object in the response and its subsequent properties should be treated independently.
+{:.fa-fa-exclamation-triangle.icon-holder .callout-block .callout-danger}

 ## Ingredients

 The following sections details each of the different kinds of ingredients that make up data objects.